Understand the key aspects of Royal Decree 214/2025 on carbon footprint -

 Water Risk Assessment

-Water Risk Assessment is an analytical tool used to identify, measure, and manage water-related risks that affect organisations, territories, and communities.
-In a world marked by water scarcity, climate change, and increasing pressure on aquatic ecosystems, assessing these risks is essential to ensure business continuity, urban water supply, and the sustainability of agricultural and industrial activities.
+A Water Risk Assessment is an analytical tool used to identify, measure and manage the water-related risks that affect organisations, territories and communities.
+In a world marked by water scarcity, climate change and growing pressure on aquatic ecosystems, assessing these risks is essential to ensure business continuity, urban water supply and the sustainability of agricultural and industrial activities.

-More and more companies are incorporating Water Risk Assessment into their sustainability and resilience strategies, while governments use it to design river basin management plans and adaptation strategies for droughts and floods.
+More and more companies are building a Water Risk Assessment into their sustainability and resilience strategies, while governments use it to design river basin management plans and adaptation strategies for droughts and floods.

 Definition

-Water Risk Assessment is the process of identifying, evaluating, and prioritising water-related risks in a specific area or activity, considering both resource availability and quality, as well as regulatory, social, and reputational factors.
+A Water Risk Assessment is the process of identifying, evaluating and prioritising water-related risks in a specific area or activity, considering both the availability and quality of the resource and the regulatory, social and reputational context.
+It usually covers three main dimensions:

-Businesses: water is a critical input in sectors such as food, energy, textiles, and mining.
-A supply failure can halt operations.
+• Businesses: water is a critical input in sectors such as food, energy, textiles and mining, so a supply failure can halt operations.

-Governments: risk assessment allows anticipation of supply crises and the design of water-security policies.
+• Governments: assessing risk helps anticipate supply crises and design water-security policies.

-Investors: financial institutions increasingly require water-risk analyses as part of ESG criteria.
+• Investors: financial institutions increasingly require water-risk analysis as part of their ESG criteria.

 1. Corporate tools

-CDP Water Disclosure: global questionnaire to assess exposure and management.
+• CDP Water Disclosure: a global questionnaire to assess exposure and management.

 3. Advanced models